Xilinx/xen/docs/misc/arm/cache-coloring.rst

   (refer to menuconfig help for value meaning and when it should be changed).

         CONFIG_MAX_CACHE_COLORS=<n>
+- If needed, change the amount of memory reserved for the buddy allocator either from the Xen configuration file, via the CONFIG_BUDDY_ALLOCATOR_SIZE value, or with the command line option.
+See `Colored allocator and buddy allocator`.
 - Assign colors to domains using the `Color selection format`_ (see `Coloring parameters`_ for more documentation pointers).